 Dr. Alice Hoyt is a board-certified allergist & immunologist, internist, and pediatrician.
-She developed the Code Ana Program in 2016 when a local school reached out for help in creating a school-wide anaphylaxis response plan.
-Soon thereafter, the Code Ana Program was developed and adopted by multiple local schools.
-The program continues to grow, so to support the Code Ana Program and like efforts, she recruited a motivated group of allergy leaders to build The Teal Schoolhouse.
-Her vision is for all schools to have Code Ana, optimizing safety for all students at school.
+Before starting her food allergy-focused practice in New Orleans, she worked at world-renowned institutions such as Vanderbilt University and Cleveland Clinic.
+Dr. Hoyt developed the Code Ana Program in 2016, and it was adopted by multiple local schools.
+The program continued to grow, and to support the Code Ana Program and like efforts, she recruited a motivated group of friends and colleagues to build The Teal Schoolhouse.
+Her vision is for all schools to have Code Ana and optimize safety for all students.

-Dr. Walter Hoyt, Jr., is a board-certified pediatric cardiologist, adult-congenital cardiologist, and pediatrician, who specializes in pediatric and adult-congenital electrophysiology.
+Dr. Walter Hoyt, Jr., is a board-certified pediatric cardiologist, adult-congenital cardiologist, and pediatrician specializing in pediatric and adult-congenital electrophysiology.
 Dr. Hoyt has presented his research across the country and has a special passion for helping young athletes be heart-healthy in their sports of choice.
-This expertise, both clinical and in research, is a tremendous asset to The Teal Schoolhouse’s mission to provide evidence-based medical information for a non-medical setting.
+This clinical and research expertise is a tremendous asset to The Teal Schoolhouse’s mission to provide evidence-based medical information for a non-medical setting.

 Pamela Lestage, MBA